-Ice cream is a delicious frozen treat for any season but it’s far from healthy.
-Coconut Girl’s dairy-free, gluten-free ice cream sandwiches have the same rich flavour minus the calories.
+Ice cream is a delicious frozen treat but it’s far from healthy.
+Coconut Girl’s dairy-free, gluten-free ice cream sandwiches have the same rich flavor minus the calories.
 Founder Francheska Yamsuan pitched the product on Shark Tank and got a deal with Mark Cuban.
-As of 2023, Coconut Girl is worth an estimated $4 million.
+Coconut Girl was worth an estimated $4 million at its peak.

-Francheska “Frankie” Yamsuan is originally from the Philippines.
-Her family later moved to the States and settled in Los Angeles, California, where she went to The Art Institute of California for chef training.
-Currently, she resides in Phoenix, Arizona.
+Originally from the Philippines, Francheska “Frankie” Yamsuan now resides in Phoenix, Arizona.
+Her family later moved to the US and settled in LA, where she went to The Art Institute of California for chef training.

-Frankie was once a student at the University of California but decided to drop out because of her lack of focus on academic choices.
-This was how she ended up pursuing culinary arts in 2011, which she completed in one year.
-The Filipina beauty didn’t regret this, as it ultimately helped her find her way into entrepreneurship.
+Previously, Frankie studied at the University of California but dropped out due to her lack of focus and ended up pursuing culinary arts in 2011, which she completed in a year.
+The Filipina beauty didn’t regret this, as it helped her find a way into entrepreneurship.

 Founding Coconut Girl